Traffic Safety Committee

 Salmon Bay K-8’s Traffic Circulation Plan

-To improve safety and foster community, the FOSB Traffic Safety Committee is working with Salmon Bay and SDOT to roll out a new circulation plan for drop-off and pick-up this spring.
+In 2025, the FOSB Traffic Safety Committee worked with Salmon Bay and the Seattle Department of Transportation (SDOT) to roll out a circulation plan for drop-off and pick-up.

 1. Drop/load by car east, with new suggested K-5 / 6-8 areas